mtps3/Mtps3.github.io/_posts/2016-02-09-sharifctf2016-kiuar.md

 qrencode -s 1 -v 1 -m 1 -o test.png "<payload>" && optipng test.png
 ```

-If the length of the payload was not too long (I think about 10 bytes), this
+If the length of the payload was not too long (20 bytes or so, depending on the
-would suffice.
-It also took us quite a while to find out that the server would
+characters), this would suffice.
+It also took us quite a while to find out
-only recognize the QR code if it had a margin of at least 1 pixels.
+that the server would only recognize the QR code if it had a margin of at least
+1 pixels.

 When finally succeeded, we found out that we could send shell commands inside the QR code.
 There was a file called flag in the server's working directory, which we needed to read: